Nanjaa/hologram-interview-project/README.md

 This project must also be containerized, with details for how to start and use it.

+## To start:
+Run `docker compose up --build` from the main directory and go to http://127.0.0.1:5001/

 ## Technologies
 This project uses the following technologies:
 - Poetry - package management